 Inpatient vs. Outpatient Treatment

 Deciding to attend inpatient or outpatient meth addiction treatment depends on different factors.
 Besides the severity of meth addiction, factors such as home life and work play a role in which meth addiction treatment program can attend.
-In addition, patients with co-occurring mental disorders may require the intensity of inpatient meth addiction treatment.
+In addition, clients with co-occurring mental disorders may require the intensity of inpatient meth addiction treatment.

 Inpatient meth addiction treatment is a better option if the person has chronic, long-term meth use, and severe withdrawal symptoms.
 These factors can quickly lead to relapse and addiction patterns without the stability of inpatient meth addiction treatment.
 Inpatient treatment provides a safe environment free of triggers.
-Above all, inpatient meth addiction treatment allows patients to regain control over their life and maintain a life of wellness.
+Above all, inpatient meth addiction treatment allows clients to regain control over their life and maintain a life of wellness.

 On the other hand, outpatient meth addiction treatment is a good option for individuals with a weaker addiction.
 Additionally, people with responsibilities they can’t step away from, find outpatient meth addiction treatment helpful.
 Outpatient programs are typically part-time.
-They allow patients to attend work, school, or care for their families while in treatment.
+They allow clients to attend work, school, or care for their families while in treatment.

 Detox in Meth Addiction Treatment